OceannTwT/Algorithm-template/README.md

 # Algorithm-template
-An algorithm template repository for Oceann.
+An algorithm template repository for OceannTwT.

-If you are interested in my project,mark me in codeforces.My codeforces id is Oceann.
+If you are interested in my project,mark me in codeforces.My codeforces ID is Oceann.